Ph.D., University of Alcalá, Madrid, Spain

 Adjunct Part-Time Professor in Philosophy: 8/15 to current

-Courses taught and/or currently teaching: Critical Thinking, Introduction to Philosophy, World Religions, and Ethics onsite, as well as supplementary material via the online platform Canvas.
+Courses taught: Critical Thinking, Introduction to Philosophy, World Religions, and Ethics onsite, as well as supplementary material via the online platform Canvas.

 Blake Austin College, Vacaville, CA and Online